 Stephanie MacDonald, DO, PGY3 addressed "Treatment of Altitude Sickness" in the same issue.

 Resident Advice to the Community

-Lauren Hobbs, MD, PGY2, recently addressed concerns and explained the benefits of receiving the HPV vaccine.
+Lauren Hobbs, MD, PGY2, addressed concerns and explained the benefits of receiving the HPV vaccine.
 Click on the text to view her video: Benefits of HPV Vaccination.

-Mike Hudson, MD, PGY1, recently spoke about residents' role in health care.
+Mike Hudson, MD, PGY1, spoke about residents' role in health care.
 Watch Mike's video here: Role of resident doctors in your care.

-Rashida Mengi, MD, PGY2, recently presented advice on how to deal with insomnia.
+Rashida Mengi, MD, PGY2, presented advice on how to deal with insomnia.
 View her videos Treating Insomnia and Severe Insomnia.
 Dr. Mengi also addressed How to identify serious memory loss and more recently discussed the nuances how much alcohol is is too much When Drinking Alcohol Becomes Too Much.